800 Fifth Avenue, Suite 2000

 The BCU’s principal legal activity involves representing the state tax agencies in federal bankruptcy courts nationwide.
 The BCU also files a significant number of collection actions against the bonds of contractors who are delinquent in tax payments.
 The BCU appears in superior court to defend the priority of state liens and to assert claims against funds retained by government entities under public works contracts.
 The BCU also devotes substantial resources to training tax agency personnel who handle bankruptcy and collections claims.

-The BCU has handled a total of 23,001 bankruptcy and collection cases on behalf of the state since the unit was created in 1993, collecting more than $176.7 million, including $126.8 million in payments made, $14.3 million in claims successfully defended and $35.5 million in future payments to be made to the state under court orders.
-As of August 2012, the BCU had 606 active cases with more than $6.3 million in pending agency claims.
+The BCU has handled a total of 23,001 bankruptcy and collection cases on behalf of the state since the unit was created in 1993, collecting more than $193.9 million, including $139.3 million in cash received, $14.7 million in claims successfully defended and $39.8 million in future payments to be made to the state under court orders.
+As of June 2015, the BCU had 276 active cases with more than $3.4 million in pending agency claims.

-Contractor Bond Cases: Contractors who do business in this state must obtain a surety bond or open an assigned savings account to protect the homeowner.
+Contractor Bond Cases: Contractors engaging in business in this state must obtain a surety bond or open an assigned savings account to protect the homeowner.
 The state tax agencies can collect unpaid taxes against a portion of this bond by filing a lawsuit against the surety company or the contractor’s bank account.
-The BCU opened 629 contractor bond files during FY2012 and recovered in excess of $2 million.
+The BCU opened 397 contractor bond files during FY2015 and recovered $1.8 million.